Naowo/PowerShell.Json.Patch/readme.md

 }
 ```

 What can I patch ?
+-
 You can patch what ever you want you can replace/delete an array element by specifing the index of item
 You can add an item to an array (don't specify index in this case)
 You con replace a whole array or object or specify an index or a property by passing a sub object as value

+How to run it ?
+-
 So the configuration is ready ! now it's time to run !
 Open Powershell we will assume you command line is in the folder where is the jsonPatch.ps1 script

 ```